 The lesson in startups aside, what does all this suggest for the small business blogger or website owner?
 What’s the take-away for you?

 - At the very least, it suggests that you should have that “Add to Google” one-click button prominent on any site with an RSS feed published on it.
 Make it easy for users to add your feed to their Google home page or Reader.
 If you need information about how to add this button to your site, visit the helpful Google Reader Publisher Guide.
-Here’s the Add to Google button for the Small Business Trends feed.
+[Update Google Reader was discontinued in 2013.]

 - Also, some are suggesting that RSS feeds will play a greater role in influencing search results in the future.
 Read this article suggesting you should optimize for Google services — it’s a tad technical but quite intriguing.